harikiranvusirikala/aws-certified-ai-practitioner/summary/exploring-ai-use-cases-and-applications.md

 ---
-title: Topic 2.
+title: 2.
 Exploring AI Use Cases and Applications
 parent: Summary
 nav_order: 2
 ---

-# Topic 2: Exploring AI Use Cases and Applications
+# Exploring AI Use Cases and Applications
 {: .no_toc }

 <details open markdown="block">